 - How to use the Google Authenticator app with Multifactor Authentication

 - How to use YubiKey with Multifactor Authentication

 For more information about using Multifactor Authentication, review the Multifactor Authentication FAQs article.

 Changes to the panel login page

 Once you've enabled Multifactor Authentication, the following panel login screen opens:

 - Multifactor Authentication Code: Enter the 6-digit passcode generated by your mobile device.

-- Remember this computer?: From this dropdown menu, choose how long you wish your computer to store this code.
+- Remember this computer for: From this dropdown menu, choose how long you wish your computer to store this code.
 The three options are:

 - Don’t remember

 - Remember for 1 month